oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 `$select, in which case they are evaluated relative to the resource context of the $expand` or `$select`.

+::: example
-Example 49: returns all employees, expands their manager, and expands all direct reports with the same first name as the manager, using a parameter alias for `$this` to pass the manager into the filter on the expanded direct reports
+Example ##ex: returns all employees, expands their manager, and expands all direct reports with the same first name as the manager, using a parameter alias for `$this` to pass the manager into the filter on the expanded direct reports